AU-Master-Thesis/thesis/sections/background/factor-graphs.typ

   )<fig-factor-graph>
 ]

 The factor graph is a generalisation of constraint graphs, and can represent any join function.
-Moreover, the factor graph structure enables efficient computation of marginal distributions through the sum-product algorithm.@loeliger_introduction_2004@alevizos_factor_2012 The sum-product algorithm is detailed in @background-belief-propagation.
+Moreover, the factor graph structure enables efficient computation of marginal distributions through the sum-product algorithm.@loeliger_introduction_2004@alevizos_factor_2012 The sum-product algorithm is detailed in @s.b.belief-propagation.

 // Below is factor graph notions in terms of the multi-agent robotic system we have developed In @fig-robot-factor-graph two joint factor graphs are visualised.
 The first variables in each factor graph $v_1$#note.wording[#variable(theme.green, $v_1$)], represent the location of a green#sg and purple#sp robot respectively.
 Each robot has a corresponding factorgraph, where the figure shows how the two factor graphs are connected with interrobot factors $f_i$ when they are close enough to each other.
 Variables $v_2, dots, v_n$ represent the future predicted#note.wording[planned] states of the robot respectively at timesteps $t_2, dots, t_n$, where $t_1$ is the current time.